E-ARK-Software/earkweb/docs/user_guide_webui.md

 ![](img/aip_pipeline_finished.png)

-Once the archival information package (AIP) is created, it receives a __Unique Identifier (UID)__ which is used to identify the information package throughout its life-cycle.
+Once the information package is archived, it receives a __Unique Identifier (UID)__ which is used to identify the information package throughout its life-cycle.
 The following is an example of such an identifier based on UUID<sup>[uuid](#uuid)</sup>:

     urn:uuid:cmchfbsurejmrfyjevhcsfhxinaijwxnjmpixrzl

-In the last step of the ingest workflow the archival information package (AIP) was indexed.
+In the last step of the ingest workflow the information package is indexed.
 The full-text search can be used to find content stored in information packages

 ![](img/full-text-search.png)

-and directly access them (if the file size does not exceed a configurable limit).
+and directly access it (if the file size does not exceed a configurable limit).

 ![](img/full-text-search-display.png)